Eating Popcorn in Bed

 A Collaborative Reflection on a DIY Writer’s Retreat

-by Colorado Review associate editors JV Genova and Nicole Piasecki
+By associate editors JV Genova and Nicole Piasecki

 We steered our cars separately through the Medicine Bow-Routt National Forests, on Wyoming Highway 130—also known as Snowy Range Road—toward the historic town of Saratoga to converge for a DIY writing retreat.
 We, three middle-aged women writers, planned to spend four days and three nights reading and writing in a beautiful and remote setting.

 We were desperate for sheltered time to write.
 We are all mothers of small children, teachers, editors, and MFA candidates.
 We are all in our mid-forties—the oldest students in our MFA program at Colorado State University.
 Our burgeoning friendships were born from workshops, from reading each other’s work, and an understanding of the challenges present in our daily lives that sometimes act as both fodder and impediment to our work as writers.

 The view from the windows as our cars pointed west was stunning: trees aflame in fall colors, accelerated by the high subalpine elevation; the cold, still water in patches by the roadside; two-lane highway winding through the forest; and even the first signs of snow.
 The drive allowed for contemplation, meditation on the highway lines as they led us through the forest and past billion-year-old rock formations.